 Our current strategy mainly includes launching our new Wi-Fi business.
 We began to explore the new Wi-Fi business in 2015 and are still in the investment and development stage.
 We have obtained several concession rights from railway administration bureaus and long-haul bus operators in China to install and operate our Wi-Fi systems.
 We have installed and will continue to install the system hardware on trains and busses in accordance with our concession rights.
 However, we have not yet tested any monetization models and although we expect to generate advertising fee revenues from our Wi-Fi platform, there is no assurance that our intended advertising customers will find our Wi-Fi advertising platform attractive or that the intended users will find our Wi-Fi services attractive.
 Advertisers may not find our Wi-Fi services an effective or efficient way of reaching their target audience.
 Potential new developments in mobile network technologies may make our on-train and on-bus Wi-Fi services less attractive to the passengers.
 Furthermore, our Wi-Fi business might be regarded as value-added telecommunication service.
 To provide this type of services, we are required to obtain the relevant telecommunication license from the communication authorities.
+As a result, we cannot assure you that we will be able to obtain the necessary license soon, if at all, to provide Wi-Fi service.
+We may also face unexpected new risks as we continue to launch this new business.
 As a result, we cannot assure you that we will be able to generate enough, or any, revenue from this new business.
 If we fail to do so, our considerable amounts of fixed concession fees, combined with our lost investment on system development, will materially and adversely affect our business and financial results.